gvwilson/sdxpy/README.md

-# Software Design for Data Scientists
+# Software Design by Example

 Most data scientists have taught themselves most of what they know about programming.
 As a result, many have gaps in their knowledge: